mfukar/mfukar.github.com/_posts/2014-02-02-Android-MitM.md

 specifically at `/data/misc/keychain/cacerts-added`.

-Now we are able to verify our proxy works by setting it up, say at `192.168.1.33:8080`, and instructing our emulator to use it by passing the parameter `-http-proxy 192.168.1.33:8080`
+Now we are able to verify our proxy works by setting it up, say at `192.168.1.33:8080`, and instructing our emulator to use it by passing the parameter `-http-proxy 192.168.1.33:8080` Do note that this method only works for applications which respect the proxy values in Java's `System` class or the default Android implementation of the `ProxySelector`.

+That's all!
+Next up, we'll have a look in our application's internals with various debuggers.